dragon8github/docker-book/di-yi-zhang-ff1a-re-shen-pian/rong-qi-de-ji-ben-cao-zuo-ff08-san-ff09.md

 >
 > $ docker rm myhttpd

-create a mkdir and named it "myweb" then create html file, what every entry something in that. just like that:
+create a folder and named it _myweb ，_then create html file, what every entry something word in that. just like that:

 > $ pwd
 >
-> /
+> /root
 >
 > $ mkdir myweb
 >